Mark Dodson (actor)

 Mark Dodson (February 1, 1960 – March 2, 2024) was an American voice actor.

 Career

 Dodson began his career in 1983.
 He voiced Salacious Crumb in Return of the Jedi, the Ewoks in Ewoks: The Battle for Endor, and Niima Scavenger in Star Wars: The Force Awakens.
 He also voiced the Mogwai in Gremlins and Gremlins 2: The New Batch, and several zombies in Day of the Dead.
 Dodson also had voice roles in commercials and video games, including Ghostrunner, Ghostrunner 2, Bendy and the Dark Revival, Lego Star Wars: The Skywalker Saga, Star Trek Online, and Heroes of Newerth.

-Personal life and death
+Death

 Dodson died from a heart attack on March 2, 2024, at the age of 64.